Khövsgöl Province: Geography and history

-The round-topped Tarvagatai, Bulnain and Erchim sub-ranges of the Khangai massif dominate the south and southwest of the largely mountainous province, and north and west of Lake Khövsgöl, lie the alpine Khoridol Saridag, Ulaan Taiga, and Mönkh Saridag mountains.
-The center and eastern parts of the province are less mountainous, but still hilly.
+The round-topped Tarvagatai, Bulnain, and Erchim sub-ranges of the Khangai massif dominate the south and southwest of the largely mountainous province, and north and west of Lake Khövsgöl lie the alpine Khoridol Saridag, Ulaan Taiga, and Mönkh Saridag mountains.
+The central and eastern parts of the province are less mountainous, but still hilly.

-The region is well known in Mongolia for its natural environment, and Lake Khövsgöl is one of the country's major tourist attractions.
+The region is well known in Mongolia for its natural environment, and Lake Khövsgöl, the largest freshwater lake, is one of the country's major tourist attractions.
 The largest forests of Mongolia are located around and to the north of the lake, extending the South Siberian taiga.

 The aimag was founded in 1931.
 Khatgal was the administrative center until 1933; since then it has been Mörön.

 Population

 The region is home to many ethnic minority groups: Darkhad, Khotgoid, Uriankhai, Buriad, and Tsaatan.
 Both the Darkhad and Tsaatan are famous for their practice of shamanism.